Resinderate/AOOD-CA2/README.md

 AOOD-CA2
 ========

-AOOD CA2, a project in java to make a persistant databsae projext based on a RandomAccessFile.
+AOOD CA2, a project in java to make a persistant database project based on a RandomAccessFile.